 When quilting, you do not want to pre-wash your fabric, you want your fabric stiff for piecing, and then you will also get a sizeable wrinkly texture on your quilt after it’s all together, which is so lovely!

 Using the wrong seam allowance or not using seam allowance at all

 Seam allowance is so important in sewing.
 Seam allowance is the distance of fabric from the needle to the raw edge.
 It’s different for all projects.
-This added measurement is to make sure that all the pieces fit together and match up.
-Make sure to read your instructions before sewing to see what the allowance is for the specific project.
+This added measurement ensures that all the pieces fit together and match up.
+Make sure to read your instructions before sewing to see the allowance for the specific project.

 Mainly it goes, 5/8 inch for garments (sometimes 1/2 inch or 3/8th inch if using indie patterns).

 And typically 1/4 inch for quilting.

 Read through all the instructions as the seam allowance is not always the same for every pattern.
 One tip is highlighting any change or different seam allowance during the construction.
 Sometimes the instructions will instruct you to sew something with a smaller or more significant seam allowance during the construction of a specific part.

 We have only touched on a few of the most common issues for new sewists.
 I know this is also A LOT of information.
 Please don’t get deterred on sewing and use this as a helpful guide to getting the best sew each time.
 There are rules in sewing and techniques that are too critical to sewing and need to be followed.